This document benefited from discussions with Vasil Diadov, Kian Wilcox, Carl Shapiro, Willi Riha and Brian Spilsbury.

 Shen contains a YACC, just as Qi II, but the syntax was modified in 9.0 to bring it closer to Shen.
-In addition Shen-YACC II was provided a type theory which meant that Shen-YACC programs could themselves be typechecked, a feature that was lacking in Qi-YACC and Shen-YACC I. This section briefly describes the differences.
+This section briefly describes the differences.

 The -*- (ditto -s- and -o-) indicating the head of the input stream is gone from YACC II and just as in Shen variables mark the position of isolated elements.
 This makes for a more powerful and flexible notation.
 The use of (fail) in a semantic action to trigger backtracking is dropped in favour of a guard.
 Thus the following tests a list of numbers to determine if the list is binary

 returns the tail of a list.
 Shen-YACC II recognises lists in the input.

 recognises lists of the form [[a b]], [[a b] [a b]], ....

 A string in Shen begins with " and ends with ".
 The basic functions for strings are cn - which concatenates two strings together, pos, which takes a non-negative number N (starting from zero) and returns the Nth unit string of the string and tlstr which returns all of the string apart from its leading unit string.
 The function str places an atom into a string (effectively enclosing it in quotes).

 The action of str within the domain of atoms is as follows (^ is the concatenation sign).